Xotabu4/jasmine-protractor-matchers/README.md

 - 8.x
 - 9.x
 - 10.x
+- 11.x
+- 12.x

 ProtractorJS:
 - 3.x
 - 4.x
 - 5.x

-Jasmine 3.x is not supported yet.
+Jasmine 3.x and Protractor 6.x is not supported yet.
 PRs are welcome!

 Typings for TypeScript are included